xcart/xcart-docs/_pages/kb_en/modules/wholesale.md

         ![540-tier-setup.png]({{site.baseurl}}/attachments/ref_ttZa4qgu/540-tier-setup.png)

         {% note info %}
-        The Tier-1 line is generated automatically based on the product details info and can not be edited.
-The changes of the [Minimum purchase quantity value](https://kb.x-cart.com/modules/wholesale.html#set-up-minimum-purchase-quantities "Wholesale") are not reflected in the Tier-1 line in your store Admin Area.
-However, they are displayed in the wholesale prices table on the product details page in the storefront provided wholesale prices are configured for this product.
+        The Tier-1 line generates automatically based on the product details info and is uneditable.
+The changes in the Minimum purchase quantity value does not reflect in the Tier-1 line in your store Admin Area.
+However, they display in the wholesale prices table on the product details page in the storefront, provided wholesale prices configured for this product.
         {% endnote %}

     2. On the line that has appeared, provide information about the new wholesale pricing tier: